MAVANGIRA

 in the case of Energy

-proceedings and the execution of all writs, summonses and other
+execution of all writs, summonses and other processes against the

-Thus, the law allows parties who wish to proceed against a company
+the law allows parties who wish to proceed against a company under

 against that company.